TheJoshJ/Vite-Template-App/README.md

 ## Authentication

 This project uses Clerk for authentication.
 The Clerk provider is set up in `src/main.tsx` and integrated with Tanstack Router in `src/router.tsx`.

+## UI Components

+This project comes with the complete ShadCN UI component library pre-installed.
+ShadCN UI provides a comprehensive set of accessible, customizable, and reusable components built on top of Radix UI primitives.

+All components are available in the `src/components/ui` directory and can be imported and used directly in your application.
+The components are styled with TailwindCSS and can be customized to match your design system.

+For more information on available components and their usage, refer to the [ShadCN UI documentation](https://ui.shadcn.com/docs).

 ## Styling